sommcoder/Mapty-App---Udemy-Course/README.md

 An exercise mapping app using the Leaflet API

-I completed this application coding along-side my instructor on Udemy.com
+I completed this application coding along-side my instructor Jonas Schmetdmann on Udemy.com